-Recollection Wisconsin is a collaborative statewide initiative sponsored by the Milwaukee Public Library, University of Wisconsin-Madison, University of Wisconsin-Milwaukee, WiLS, Wisconsin Department of Public Instruction and the Wisconsin Historical Society.
-Financial support is provided by a grant from the Nicholas Family Foundation as well as annual collection hosting and harvesting fees from Content Partners and in-kind contributions from Governing Partners.
+Recollection Wisconsin is a collaborative statewide initiative sponsored by Marquette University, Milwaukee Public Library, University of Wisconsin-Madison, University of Wisconsin-Milwaukee, WiLS, Wisconsin Department of Public Instruction and the Wisconsin Historical Society.
+These Governing Partners each make ongoing in-kind commitments of specific resources to support the program.

 What can I find in Recollection Wisconsin?